Accession of Bangladesh to ASEAN: 2025

 At the 2025 World Economic Forum in Davos, Muhammad Yunus expressed strategic appeal for Bangladesh to join ASEAN.
 Emphasizing his long-standing personal and professional ties with ASEAN member states, particularly Malaysia, Indonesia, and Vietnam, he stated that Bangladesh was already spiritually and practically part of the ASEAN community.
 Citing his involvement in the adoption of Grameen Bank-style microcredit programs across Southeast Asia, Yunus highlighted shared development experiences and mutual cooperation.
 He urged ASEAN to formally accommodate Bangladesh, addressing that "We are already part of ASEAN, We cannot take it away from us."
 He described the membership bid as a collective endeavor, expressing optimism by stating that "this is what we're looking forward to."
-He further argued for an inclusive future shaped by regional values rather than Western development paradigms.
+He further argued for an inclusive future shaped by regional values.
 Calling for a new, equitable economic model within ASEAN, Yunus envisioned Bangladesh's membership as a natural and beneficial step, reinforcing his belief that ASEAN and Bangladesh should grow and progress together.

 On 18 February 2025, at a Bangladesh Institute of International and Strategic Studies (BIISS) conference, Foreign Secretary Md.
 Jashim Uddin declared that attaining ASEAN Sectoral Dialogue Partner status had become "one of the top foreign policy agendas" for Bangladesh.
 He said that since Aug 2024, the government was "pursuing the matter closely with the ASEAN members for their support".

 On 4 April 2025, Yunus attended the BIMSTEC summit in Bangkok, Thailand, and used the opportunity to court Thai support.
 At a breakfast with Thai political and business leaders, he declared that Bangladesh's "ultimate goal is to join ASEAN as a full member," after first becoming a sectoral dialogue partner.
 He sought backing from top figures in Thailand, including former Prime Minister Abhisit Vejjajiva, and other ASEAN states like Indonesia and Malaysia for Bangladesh's membership aspirations.

+Yunus meeting former Malaysian Prime Minister Mahathir Mohamad at the Nikkei "Future of Asia" conference in Tokyo, 25 May 2025.